-Lancaster’s Sociology Department is known for nurturing successive generations of outstanding sociologists.
-You will study with some of the most exciting sociological thinkers in the UK in a dynamic and supportive research environment.
-You will join an international and interdisciplinary community of over 80 research students working on PhDs in Sociology, Gender and Women’s Studies, Science Studies, Media and Cultural Studies, and Applied Social Science.
-You will be assigned PhD supervisors (normally two) whose current active research interests and expertise matches your chosen topic.
-Close working relations are enjoyed with other departments at Lancaster, and in many cases there is cross-departmental supervision.
+You will study with some exciting sociological thinkers in a dynamic and supportive research environment.
+You will join an international and interdisciplinary community with students working on PhDs in Sociology, Gender and Women’s Studies, Science Studies, Media and Cultural Studies, and Applied Social Science.
+You will be assigned PhD supervisors (usually two), and consideration will be taken to match you with supervisor(s) whose current active research interests and expertise are relevent to your chosen topic.
+Close working relations are enjoyed with other departments at Lancaster, and in some cases there is cross-departmental supervision.

 The University will not increase the Tuition Fee you are charged during the course of an academic year.

 If you are studying on a programme of more than one year's duration, the tuition fees for subsequent years of your programme are likely to increase each year.
 The way in which continuing students' fee rates are determined varies according to an individual's 'fee status' as set out on our fees webpages.

 What are tuition fees for?

 Studying at a UK University means that you need to pay an annual fee for your tuition, which covers the costs associated with teaching, examinations, assessment and graduation.

 The fee that you will be charged depends on whether you are considered to be a UK, EU or overseas student.
 Visiting students will be charged a pro-rata fee for periods of study less than a year.

 Our annual tuition fee is set for a 12 month session, which usually runs from October to September the following year.